Self-Issued Verifiable Credentials Simplified

 - Healthcare: Patients sharing their medical history with providers securely.

-In this flowchart, you can see how the process of creating and sharing self-issued verifiable credentials works.
-Each step is crucial to ensuring that the credentials remain secure and verifiable.
-By utilizing self-issued verifiable credentials, users can effectively manage their identities in a digital world.
+In this flowchart, you can see how the process of sharing and verifying self-issued verifiable credentials works.
+Each step is pretty important for keeping the credentials secure and verifiable.
+By using these, people can manage their identities better in today's digital world.